Section 8 (housing): Summary

-Depending on state laws, refusing to rent to a tenant solely for the reason that they have Section 8 may be illegal.
+Depending on state and local laws, refusing to rent to a tenant solely for the reason that they have Section 8 may be illegal.
 Landlords can use only general means of disqualifying a tenant (credit, criminal history, past evictions, etc.).
 It also may be illegal to post "No Section 8" advertisements.

 However, other landlords willingly accept Section 8 tenants, due to: